Global model structures for $*$-modules: The Transport Theorem

 \begin{cor} Given a model category $(\LU)_a$ as in Theorem \ref{thm_A_strict}, the category of co-$*$-modules admits a cofibrantly generated model structure $(\Mcostar)_a$ with weak equivalences and fibrations detected by the forgetful functor $R \colon \Mcostar \to (\LU)_a$.
 Sets of generating cofibrations and acyclic cofibrations are given by $\Fbox{*}{I}$ and $\Fbox{*}{J}$, respectively. \end{cor}

 \begin{proof} We verify the requirements of Theorem \ref{lifting_thm}.
 All colimits exist since the forgetful functor to $\L$-spaces has a left adjoint.
 The smallness statement is a special case of Lemma \ref{smallness}.
-We now prove (R2): Let $j \colon A \to B$ be a morphism in $J$ and let the left diagram
+We now prove (R2): Let $j \colon A \to B$ be a morphism in $J$.
+Let $Y$ be the pushout of the left hand square of co-$*$-modules and let $Y_0$ be the pushout in the right hand square of $\L$-spaces: